UCB-Psychology-QuACK/site/README.md

-# Welcome!

-Learn more about QuACK here
+Learn more about QuACK [here](https://github.com/wvoorhies/sample_webpage/tree/main/about/about.md)

 ## Summer R bootcamp[]
 Learn more about our summer bootcamp